Minimalist Strength Training, Phase 2: Gaining Mass

 Next Phase

-In the next phase, I’ll focus on improving my durations on the ring holds (front/back lever, planche, iron cross).
-I can hold each of these for about 20 seconds, and the world records for these holds seem to be around a minute, which seems like a challenging but possibly attainable goal to shoot for.
+In the next phase, I’ll focus on improving my duration on the back lever.
+I can hold it with good form for about 20 seconds, and the world record is somewhere around a minute, which seems like a challenging but possibly attainable goal to shoot for.

 I’ll also continue maintaining a caloric surplus in attempt to gain additional mass, though if I hit another mass-building plateau, I’ll probably just remain in maintenance mode and focus on increasing the ring hold times.